SlicerMorph/Tutorials/heatmaps/Heatmaps.md

 # How to visualize heatmaps of surface difference in 3D Slicer
 This tutorial steps you through how to create models and heatmaps in Slicer that show the difference between the mean shape and shapes at an extreme of a principal component axis from a PCA.
-If you've analyzed your data in R, we've also included how to create the models in R, but all steps of this process can be done in Slicer!

 Things you will need to be able to do this on your own dataset:
   - full landmark dataset